-In 2008 the World Economic Forum reported the beginning of a new age, that of big data.
+In 2008 the World Economic Forum reported the beginning of the new age of big data.
 Enter the zettabyte, a 9.57 trillion gigabytes unit of information that we now had available for processing.

 “Out with every theory of human behaviour, from linguistics to sociology.
 Forget taxonomy, ontology, and psychology.
 Who knows why people do what they do?
 The point is they do it, and we can track and measure it with unprecedented fidelity.
 With enough data, the numbers speak for themselves.”